 Every day it seems we are inching closer to the vision of a more sustainable mobility with green power and electrified vehicles on the ground (NEV, BEV), but also on the water and in the air.

-- Electrical voltage and current for performance and efficiency analysis
+- Electrical voltage, current and power for performance and efficiency analysis

 - Force, strain, pressure and weight for mechanical durability and packaging analysis

 - Temperature, flow, and pressure for thermal durability analysis

 The testing of combustion engines includes up to 300 temperature measurement spots as well as highly dynamic torque, speed, and pressure measurements.
 With the integration of batteries and fuel cells, the number of measurement channels is moving towards the energy storage as the largest component in a modern drivetrain.

 In today’s electrified powertrain solutions, all aspects from single cell battery to battery packs are covered by virtual (simulation) and physical testing with the following typical scope: